Millennials, Have We Aged Out Of The High School Genre?

 Advertisement

 Life as a teenager in 2022 is nothing like it was back in our day (can you hear my bones creaking?) because our current reality is far more apocalyptic.
 Sure, the youth look a lot better than many of us did — early 2000s me in my dresses-over-jeans fashion and bumped ends could never — but they are not alright.
 Just look at the times we’re in.
 The world is in the third year of a global pandemic that has killed millions with no end in sight.
-Local and federal governments are stalling societal progress through regressive public policy.
-Our last president was a reality TV star.
+The last U.S. president was a reality TV star.
 Climate change has the planet on its last leg.
 And on top of dealing with all of that, teenagers still have to find a way to make it through each day.

 These nuances could be explored through various cinematic lenses, but the current trend of teen content skews towards a level of drama that can feel formulaic at times.
 Hard drugs, hard sex, hard trauma, wash, rinse, repeat.
 HBO Max has mastered this particular genre, with offerings like Euphoria, Generation, and Gossip Girl 2.0 focusing on the darker side of teenagedom.
 I am still watching all of these shows at my big age, but rather than simply identifying with the characters, I’m now concerned about them, wishing that the adults in the room would do something, anything.

 I clutched my pearls when I watched Rue (Zendaya) continuously fall off the wagon during the first season of Euphoria.
-I wished that someone would have told To All the Boys I Loved Before’s Lara Jean (Lana Condor) that John Ambrose (Jordan Fisher), not Peter Kavinsky (Noah Centineo), was actually her perfect match and that high school romances rarely last past freshman year of college.
+I wished that someone would have told To All the Boys I Loved Before’s Lara Jean (Lana Condor) that John Ambrose (Jordan Fisher), not Peter Kavinsky (Noah Centineo), was actually her perfect match and that high school romances rarely last past the first year at university.
 I needed a stiff drink, a nap, and an emergency session with my therapist after binge watching the full season of Netflix’s Grand Army.
-And I knew I was really down bad when I actually found myself empathizing with the exhausted teachers of the Gossip Girl reboot’s prestigious Constance Billard early on.
+And I knew I was really down bad when I actually found myself empathising with the exhausted teachers of the Gossip Girl reboot’s prestigious Constance Billard early on.
 (Before the raggedy ethics violations and gross abuses of power, that is.)

 Advertisement